 - Legal Fees

 - Search Fees

-– costs involved with Borrowing money from the bank which can be claimed over the period of the loan or 5 years whichever is shorter.
+- Costs involved with Borrowing money from the bank.
+These can be claimed over the period of the loan or 5 years whichever is shorter.

 - Mortgage Insurance